FAQ: Household Hazardous Wastes

 Fluorescent tubes do not need to be handled as hazardous waste, but are not allowed in the regular trash.
 Click here to see how to recycle them and what the fees are.

-Some of the oils, paints and other flammable liquids go to a facility in the Midwest to be used as cement kiln fuel.
+Some of the oils and other flammable liquids go to a facility in the Midwest to be used as cement kiln fuel.

 Simply put, this event takes months of planning and is very costly to run.
-In an area of this size, we feel one event per year provides ample opportunity to properly dispose of household hazardous waste, thus keeping it out of the landfill.
+We are thankful we can provide the annual opportunity to properly dispose of household hazardous waste in Jackson County, thus keeping it out of the landfill.

 If you miss the event, store your materials safely at home until the next event, usually held each spring in May.
 Josephine County holds their collection event in the fall, usually in September, and Jackson County residents are welcome to participate.